justusbluemer/stripe-invoice-download/README.md

 # Stripe Invoice Exporter

 A simple, efficient tool to bulk download Stripe invoices as PDF files.
-Built with TypeScript and Bun, this script allows you to easily export all your Stripe invoices from a specified date.
+Built with TypeScript and Deno, this script allows you to easily export all your Stripe invoices from a specified date.

 ## 🌟 Features